Powered by Smartsupp

 Physical Dangers

 Physical dangers are things that can harm the body.
-They can physically hurt a worker while onsite.
+These occupational health issues can physically hurt a worker on site.
+For example, loud noises or extreme temperature exposures, and even slips or falls.
+The causes of these dangers are related to environmental, mechanical, or operational factors.
 If management cannot address these hazards, the employees will suffer the most.
-Here are a few examples:

 Chemical Dangers

-Chemical dangers happen when workers deal with harmful substances.
+Chemical dangers happen when workers deal with harmful materials.
 These chemicals can be in many forms, like liquids, solids, or gases.
-For instance, some substances can burn the skin or make it hard to breathe.
+Besides, there are hazards that can easily catch fire and damage other materials.
+The effect of this danger can result in many issues.
+For instance, some materials can burn the skin or make breathing harder.
 If not addressed immediately, these hazards can lead to accidents and even death.
-Here are some examples:

 Psychosocial Dangers